leongjs98/portfolio_blog/content/posts/torrenting-for-the-uninitiated/index.md

 ---
-title: "Torrenting for the Uninitiated"
+title: "Torrenting for the uninitiated"
 date: 2022-10-11T00:03:53+08:00
 draft: false
 description: "Easy beginner torrenting guides.
 Learn how to torrent correctly."